 Grains were one of the first things I wanted to learn about when Tom and I began to make changes in our diet after his heart attack.
-I NEVER read the ingredients on labels so I was thoroughly confused when I read the labels on the whole wheat pasta and bread we had in our pantry.
+I NEVER read the ingredients on labels, so I was thoroughly confused when I read the labels on the whole wheat pasta and the bread we had in our pantry.
 I had no idea what I was supposed to be looking for.
 To be perfectly honest, I was purchasing whole wheat bread and pasta and occasionally brown rice because I knew they were better than white, but I had no idea why they were better.

 After hours upon hours of research, I feel like I learned the entire history of grains.
-I’m sharing some the answers I found to be the most helpful without giving you the whole history.
+I’m sharing some of the answers I found to be the most helpful without giving you the whole history.

 A whole grain is made up of three parts, the bran, germ, and endosperm.
 In order for a grain to be considered whole, all three parts in their original proportions are needed.

 Refined grains are missing one or more of its original parts which then strips the grain of a good portion of its nutrients, including one-fourth of its protein.

 White flour and white rice only contain the endosperm.
 The endosperm is the least nutritious part of the grain.
 It contains starchy carbs, some protein, and a tiny bit of vitamins and minerals.
 The bran, which contains important antioxidants, and the germ which contains B vitamins, some protein, minerals, and healthy fats are removed.